 Where ingredients used in a food product contain added sulphur dioxide and/ or sulphites, carry over presence will need to be considered.
 Where the level of added sulphur dioxide /sulphite in the finished product is >10 mg/Kg, the presence will need to be declared in ingredients containing added sulphur dioxide and/ or sulphites and contributing to the end level.

 Where foods are sold under a less common name, due to appellation, trade name, foreign cuisine etc., it could be difficult to tell whether they contain any of the Annex II products/ substances (e.g. ‘gingelly oil (sesame)’, ‘ghee (milk)’, ‘edamame beans (soya)’).
-In such cases, further qualification is requiredIn such cases there should always be a clear reference to the name of the substance as listed in Annex II.
+In such cases there should always be a clear reference to the name of the substance as listed in Annex II.

 Food products without ingredients lists

 Some foods do not require an ingredients list such as alcoholic drinks with more than 1.2% by volume of alcohol (see Article 16 (4) of EU FIC).
-However, they will need to declareIn this case the presence of any substances or products derived from the Annex II list which is present and not clear from the name of the food needs to be indicated.
+In this case the presence of any substances or products derived from the Annex II list which is present and not clear from the name of the food needs to be indicated.
 For example, a bottle of wine should have a statement such as: ‘Contains: sulphites’ if the finished product contains sulphites at more than 10 mg/litre.
 The presence of egg and milk fining agents will also need to be declared if found present at 0.25 mg/litre and above.

 Example